Christopher-Silver/hockey-lakehouse-analytics/README.md

 - Supports interactive filtering (clicking shot types updates all visuals)

 **Why this matters:**
-Not all goalies are beaten the same way — this reveals *how* to score on them.
+Not all goalies are beaten the same way.
+This dashboard reveals *how* to score on them.

 **Example insight:**
-> Opposing shooters: prioritize deflections against Hellebuyck — his save % drops significantly below league average in those situations.
+> Opposing shooters: prioritize deflections against Hellebuyck - his save % drops significantly below league average in those situations.

 ![Goalie SV%](dashboards/goaliesv.png)